A. H. Almaas: Inquiry

-Motivation

-The main motivation for embarking on the spiritual journey in this approach is love for the Truth.
-"Truth" refers to seeing things as they really are, which ultimately comes down to recognizing Being as the true nature of everything.
-Love for the truth therefore combines the traditional bhakti and jnana perspectives on spirituality.

-Development

-Almaas originally co-developed the Diamond Approach with Karen Johnson and Faisal Muqaddam.
-Muqaddam went his own way in the early days of the Diamond Approach, while Karen Johnson remains as a senior teacher in the Ridhwan School.
-The school has recently adopted the name Diamond Path for the spiritual path that is based on the Diamond Approach.

 Critiques

 The fees associated with the retreats and other methodologies that are part of the structure of the school have been criticized.
-However, the founder and lead teacher, Hameed Ali, regularly (in Berkeley, California, and in Boulder, Colorado) points out that the Diamond Approach is only one path to truth and cannot in itself be all-encompassing.
+However, the founder and lead teacher, Hameed Al Ali, regularly (in Berkeley, California, and in Boulder, Colorado) points out that the Diamond Approach is only one path to truth and cannot in itself be all-encompassing.
 Students are permitted and even encouraged to question the practices of the school and to explore whether the school is a good fit for them personally.

 The work of Almaas has received praise from spiritual teachers and explorers such as John Welwood, Gabor Maté, Jack Kornfield and Ken Wilber.
 Wilber, while tentatively supportive of the Diamond Approach, disputes some details.
-For example, he does not agree that infants have essential experiences, maintaining that the infant exists purely in the physical, material world – "instinctual, vital, impulsive, narcissistic, egocentric; living for food, its God is all mouth."
+For example, he does not agree that infants have essential experiences, maintaining that the infant exists purely in the physical, material world – "instinctual, vital, impulsive, narcissistic, egocentric; living for food, its God is all mouth".
 Almaas has responded that Wilber's critique demonstrates a misinterpretation based on Wilber's own linear, four-stage categorization of spiritual development.
 Almaas' perspective is that infants experience a type of true nature/Spirit, but one that is very distinct from, and less integrated than, the experiences of essentially realized adults.

 Ridhwan School

 The Ridhwan School is a loosely-knit affiliation of ongoing spiritual groups founded in 1976 by Almaas.
 The school is dedicated to the teaching of the Diamond Approach.
 It is principally based in Berkeley, California and Boulder, Colorado with other groups throughout North America and in parts of Europe and Australia.
 Almaas is the spiritual head of the school and individual groups are taught by qualified Ridhwan teachers.
 The name of the school derives from the Arabic word for "contentment":

-"Ridhwan is a kind of contentment which arises when you're liberated.
-Your personality becomes contented when you're free.
-Your personality itself is free from its suffering and conflict."

 The school rejects "quick fixes" and graduation, and the students are engaged in learning and inner work for an indefinite period.
 While some might characterize "inner work" (or spiritual work) as therapy, Almaas makes several important distinctions between therapy and spiritual work.